Morpheme: Other features

-Morphological icons

-Morphological icons are images, patterns or symbols that relate to a specific morpheme.
-For children with dyslexia, it has been shown to be an effective way of building up a word.
-The word 'inviting' as an example is made up of two commonly used morphemes, 'in-' and '-ing'.
-A morphological icon for 'in-' could be an arrow going into a cup, and '-ing' could be an arrow going forward to symbolise that something is in action (as in being, running, fishing).

-The concept of combining visual aid icons with morpheme teaching methods was pioneered from the mid 1980s by Neville Brown.
-He founded the Maple Hayes school for dyslexia in 1981, where he later improved the method alongside his son, Daryl Brown.
-The school's curriculum uses morphological icons as a learning aid.

 Morphological analysis

 In natural language processing for Japanese, Chinese, and other languages, morphological analysis is the process of segmenting a sentence into a row of morphemes.
 Morphological analysis is closely related to part-of-speech tagging, but word segmentation is required for those languages because word boundaries are not indicated by blank spaces.

-The purpose of morphological analysis is to determine the minimal units of meaning in a language (morphemes) by comparison of similar forms: such as by comparing forms such as "She is walking" and "They are walking" with each other, rather than either with something less similar like "You are reading."
+The purpose of morphological analysis is to determine the minimal units of meaning in a language (morphemes) by comparison of similar forms: such as comparing "She is walking" and "They are walking" with each other, rather than either with something less similar like "You are reading".
 Those forms can be effectively broken down into parts, and the different morphemes can be distinguished.

 Both meaning and form are equally important for the identification of morphemes.
 An agent morpheme is an affix like -er that in English transforms a verb into a noun (e.g. teach → teacher).
 English also has another morpheme that is identical in pronunciation (and written form) but has an unrelated meaning and function: a comparative morpheme that changes an adjective into another degree of comparison (but remains the same adjective) (e.g. small → smaller).
 The opposite can also occur: a pair of morphemes with identical meaning but different forms.